cryptoquick/grunt-multicore/readme.md

 # grunt-multicore

-> Divide grunt tasks to run across multiple cores
+> Divide Grunt tasks to run across multiple cores

 This is particularly helpful for Grunt users who auto-generate their task targets using a static configuration generation module.
 If one is using, for example, [Assemble](http://assemble.io/), and they are configuring a task for each individual page, and if they have a site of sufficient size, and one doesn't care the order in which those task targets are called, with grunt-multicore they can split hundreds or thousands of auto-generated Assemble tasks over several cores, as illustrated in the screenshot below: